fraser-nds/gp-practice-import/README.md

 First download the 2 files (gpprac and gpref) onto your local machine and save them into the `input` folder in this directory.
 They must be called gpprac and gpref without any file extensions.

-Then from the root directory of this repository run the python script
+Then from the root directory of this repository run the python script in a terminal with this command

 `python3 index.py`

 ## Output

-Running the script should output 2 files relative to the 2 input files, `gpprac.csv` and `gpref.csv`.
+Running the script should output 2 files into the output folder, relative to the 2 input files - `gpprac.csv` and `gpref.csv`.

 These should include the following columns